uniwebcms/uniweb-module-builder/docs/build_and_deploy_with_gh_actions.md

 4. Go to the `Actions` tab of the repository

-5. Accept the current workflow by clocking on the grrn button labeller "I understand my workflows, go ahead an enable them"
+5. Accept the current workflow by clicking on the green button labelled "I understand my workflows, go ahead an enable them"

 <kbd> <img src="assets/allow_gh_workflow.png" /> </kbd>

 That is all.
-Now, when you commit changes to the `Main` branch, the module will be build and deployed at:
+Now, when you commit changes to the `main` branch, the module will be built and deployed at:

 ```text
 https://[gh-account-name].github.io/[repo-name]/[module-name]